Goodwill (accounting): Origins

 The concept of commercial goodwill developed together with the capitalist economy.
 In England, contracts from the 15th century onward refer to the purchase and conveyance of goodwill, roughly meaning the transfer of continuing business, as distinguished from the transfer of business property.
 Such agreements were initially unenforceable under the restraint of trade doctrine, which held that one could not claim property in business activity, until Broad v.
 Jolyffe (1620) established that restraints could be legal in exceptional cases.
 John Scott, 1st Earl of Eldon defined the concept succinctly in 1810 as "the probability that the old customers will resort to the old place."

 Calculating goodwill

-In order to calculate goodwill, the fair market value of identifiable assets and liabilities of the company acquired is deducted from the purchase price.
-For instance, if company A acquired 100% of company B, but paid more than the net market value of company B, a goodwill occurs.
-In order to calculate goodwill, it is necessary to have a list of all of company B's assets and liabilities at fair market value.
+To calculate goodwill, the fair market value of the acquired company's identifiable assets and liabilities is deducted from the purchase price.
+For instance, if company A acquired 100% of company B but paid more than company B's net market value, goodwill arises.
+To calculate goodwill, it is necessary to have a list of all of company B's assets and liabilities at fair market value.